About First State Bank / History

 2011 brought about many changes in the appearances of both First State Bank and Town & Country Insurance at their Webster City locations.
 Town & Country Insurance had an open house celebrating not only remodeling but a complete new addition to the existing office at 409 Second Street.
 The new and renovated office spaces at the main bank, 505 Second Street were completed in December of 2011.
 The Loan Department is now all located in the new east wing of the bank.

-March 2017 - it is with great anticipation and excitement that we announce the opening of our seventh bank office location in Jewell, Iowa.
+March 2017 -First State Bank opened our seventh bank office location in Jewell, Iowa.
 The bank will operate out of a temporary location, 717 Main Street, Jewell, until the new bank facility is completed.
 It is scheduled to open in early 2018.

-June 4, 2018, First State Bank’s Jewell office, still located in a great community moved to a brand new office with a brand new address.
-You can now find our staff located at 548 Main Street, Jewell, Iowa.
+June 4, 2018 - First State Bank, Jewell branch moved to a newly built office with a brand new address, 548 Main St, Jewell, Iowa.
 The office also houses our 7th Town & Country Insurance location.

 In 2018 First State Bank announced that the company had purchased some business buildings adjacent to the bank in order to provide additional work space for the bank’s continued growth.
 May of 2018 demolition began, followed by construction.
 The new addition opened October 28, 2019.
 It has three levels, with the main level now serving retail services.
 The upper level is a large meeting room for training and customer events, and the lower level is partially finished and available for future growth.

 Over the years additional products and services have been added; debit cards, Christmas Club Saving Accounts, imaging of statements, a Kids Club for those 12 and under, telephone and on line banking, online teller, remote capture, mobile banking and fraud monitoring for debit card customers, just to name a few.